stacklane/docs/🗄/Article/models/containers.md

 Containers are an important access control point.
-Any roles specifically associated between a user and a container will be in effect for the container and its descendants.
+Any roles specifically associated between a user and a container will be in effect for the container *and* its descendants.

+For more information see the document on [User Profiles](/🗄/Article/users/profiles.md).

 # Behavior of Unique Values